 “All indications are that the holiday shopping sales are robust, and consumer discretionary is catching a little bit of a break today over enthusiasm over Black Friday, Cyber Monday.”

-General Motors Co jumped 6 percent after the automaker said it will cut production of slow-selling models and slash its North American workforce.
+General Motors Co jumped 6 percent after the automaker said it would cut production of slow-selling models and slash its North American workforce.

 Other automakers, including Ford Motor Co and Fiat Chrysler Automobiles NV,, also rose.

-Investors will keep a close eye on the G20 Summit this week, where U.S. President Donald Trump and his Chinese counterpart Xi Jinping are expected to hold trade talks in Buenos Aires, Argentina.
+Investors will keep a close watch on the G20 Summit this week, where U.S. President Donald Trump and his Chinese counterpart Xi Jinping are expected to hold trade talks in Buenos Aires.

-The defensive sectors - utilities, consumer staples and real estate - were the only S&P sectors to trade lower.
+The defensive consumer staples and real estate were the only major S&P sectors to trade lower.

-Advancing issues outnumbered decliners by a 2.15-to-1 ratio on the NYSE and by a 1.71-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.85-to-1 ratio on the NYSE and by a 1.59-to-1 ratio on the Nasdaq.

-The S&P index recorded five new 52-week highs and two new lows, while the Nasdaq recorded 13 new highs and 53 new lows.
-(Reporting by Amy Caren Daniel in Bengaluru; Editing by Arun Koyyur)
+The S&P index recorded five new 52-week highs and two new lows, while the Nasdaq recorded 14 new highs and 66 new lows.
+(Reporting by Amy Caren Daniel in Bengaluru; Editing by Arun Koyyur and Anil D’Silva)